 Additional Configuration

 This page contains additional system configuration options that are provided for self-managed Appmixer installations.
-See the for the rest of the configuration options.
+See the System Configuration for the rest of the configuration options.
 The below options can be set via the environment variables on the instances of the Appmixer engine.

 Logging